 Flint is formed by a geologic process whereby the softer limestones and shales are replaced with much harder silica.
 Due to its high quartz content, flint polishes beautifully and exceptional pieces of jewelry can be made from it.
 The 106th General Assembly designated flint as Ohio's official gem stone in 1965 because of its occurrence in several parts of Ohio, particularly Flint Ridge, and because of its importance as a semi-precious gem stone.

 Flint is both hard and brittle and thus can be broken into pieces that have razor sharp edges.
 For this reason Indians as long as 9000 years ago traveled to this ridge to secure the rock for making projectile points, knives, and scrapers.

 Erected 1979 by The Ohio Historical Society.

 Location.
 39° 59.274′ N, 82° 15.747′ W. Marker is in Glenford, Ohio, in Licking County.
+Marker is on the grounds of Flint Ridge State Memorial, along the trail leading to the Dilley Museum.
 Touch for map.
-Marker is on the grounds of Flint Ridge State Memorial, along the trail leading to the Dilley Museum.
 Marker is at or near this postal address: 7091 Brownsville Road SE, Glenford OH 43739, United States of America.
+Touch for directions.